Scalability of Retail Technology is Key to Growing a Small Business

 “This has been a labor-saver for me.
 The way the accountant wanted our paperwork, it was labor-intensive to put together,” he explains.
 “When we wrote our charge tickets by hand, somebody manually had to put them in the computer … Now, it’s all done at the front desk.
 It cut a lot of hours out of my week.”

 Sam Olson was still in college when he and his parents purchased Buffalo Hardware in Buffalo, South Dakota.
 Sam quickly turned that store into the foundation of a multipronged retail company.
 He now also owns and operates Buffalo Ranch Supply, Olson Propane, and Olson Fuels.

 Taking over Buffalo Hardware was almost like starting from scratch.
 He remodeled the store, refurbished the exterior, and expanded the greenhouse and lumberyard.
 The previous owner operated with a cash register, pen and paper.
 So, Sam not only had to update the technology, but he also had to implement an entirely new business operating plan.
-He credits solid planning and his investment in retail technology for much of his success.
+He credits solid planning and his investment in retail technology and its scalability for much of his success.

 “We started the business my senior year of college and the first order of business was to find a point-of-sale system to run it on,” he explains.
 “My goal was to make sure we had a system that would take us into the future.
 We had to have the technology to help us succeed.
 You don’t change systems every year, so we made sure we made the right decision.”

 Sam’s decision to get his hardware store started on a solid foundation with retail technology allowed him to expand his reach and open three other businesses.